 How Can I Make My Garage Door More Secure?
 (From the Inside or Outside)

 Other than installing a lock, here are a few tips to secure your garage door and keep your personal property safe:

 - Consider a security system of some sort.
 This can include motion-activated lights, cameras, or a full-blown alarm system.

-- Make sure you keep your opener remote inside your house and not in a spare vehicle parked outside or any other less-secure place.
+- Keep your opener remote inside your house.
+Do not keep it in a spare vehicle parked outside or any other less-secure place.

 - Consider using a translucent film on your garage windows.
-This keeps burglars from seeing inside but will still allow for light.
+This keeps burglars from seeing inside but will still allow light in.

-- Make sure you’ve secured any other doors to your garage with locks, cameras, or lighting systems.
+- Always secure any other entry points with locks, security cameras, or lighting systems.

 Can You Change the Garage Door Lock?

 Yes, you can change your garage door lock.
-If you have a mechanical lock, you can change it out yourself, or you can call a locksmith to rekey the existing lock.
+If you have a mechanical lock, you can change it yourself or call a locksmith to rekey the existing lock.